 There are a lot of factors to consider when choosing between an hourly or fixed rate custom web development project.
 These may include the initial discovery needed to properly scope the project, the budget, and the amount of time required to complete it.

-Pros of Hourly Billed Custom Web Development Projects For My Business
+Pros of Hourly Billed Custom Web Development Projects

 There are a few pros of hourly billing when it comes to custom web development projects for businesses of all shapes and sizes.

 Goal Oriented Scope